Books with Characters in Their 20s

 Book Summary

-The book has alternating narration between two twin sisters, Fern and Rose.
+The book has alternating narration between two twenty-eight-year-old twin sisters, Fern and Rose.
 Fern thrives on routine and must avoid crowds and noise.
-She does all she can to avoid getting upset because that has led to tragedy in the past.
+She does all she can to avoid getting upset, which has led to tragedy in the past.

 Rose is her rock, so when Fern finds out Rose can’t have a baby, she decides to get pregnant and give Rose her baby to pay her back for always taking care of her.
 In her mind, this is a straightforward plan.
 But the plan ends up revealing layers of dark secrets along the way.